 Challenges of Blockchain Testing

 One of the most significant challenges is a lack of testing tools.
-Currently, there are few testing tools available for each blockchain framework; therefore, using the wrong tool can cause problems.
+Currently, there are few testing tools available for each blockchain framework; therefore, using the wrong tool can cause problems when generating and executing blockchain test cases.

 Another issue in the blockchain ecosystem is a lack of professional expertise.
 Because blockchain technology is still relatively new in the tech world, it has not seen widespread adoption among software developers.